stevebauman/translation/README.md

     Bienvenue sur notre page d'accueil

-We can even use placeholders for dynamic content (added in `v1.1.0`)
+We can even use placeholders for dynamic content

 View: